What is peritonitis?

 It’s important to find out right away if you have peritonitis.
 It can lead to severe health problems very quickly.

-Peritonitis is often diagnosed by looking at a sample of the infected fluid taken from
+Peritonitis is often diagnosed by analyzing a sample of the infected fluid taken from the belly (abdomen).

-These imaging tests make pictures of your body’s tissues, bones, and
+- X-rays.
+Imaging tests that make pictures of your body’s tissues, bones, and organs.

 How is peritonitis treated?

-medical care right away.
-Peritonitis can lead to serious health problems very
+It’s important to seek medical care right away.
+Peritonitis can lead to serious health problems very quickly.

 You will be admitted to a hospital.
 You will be given IV (intravenous) infection-fighting medicines (antibiotics).
 These will treat the infection.